 Figure 2.
 IT-risk management is an aspect of IT Governance.

 Risk management isn’t explicitly built into first generation agile methodologies like Scrum or XP, although a handful of implicit risk mitigation techniques are.
 As a result you still need to develop a risk management strategy for yourself when you limit your team to these sorts of agile methods.
-The DAD process decision framework, on the other hand, has built risk management strategies into the framework in a lightweight and comprehensive manner.
+The DA toolkit, on the other hand, has built risk management strategies into the toolkit in a lightweight and comprehensive manner.
 From the point of view of process risk, having such guidance built into your process is a low-risk and desirable approach.
 For further reading about risk management, we highly suggest the list of references maintained by Glen B. Alleman.